Enhancing Responsiveness with Redis Client-Side Caching

 Redigo + Ristretto

-Such an explanation alone might make it ambiguous how to use it in actual code.
-Therefore, let us briefly configure it using redigo and ristretto.
+Explaining it solely in this manner might make it ambiguous how to use it in actual code.
+Therefore, let's first set it up simply with redigo and ristretto.

 First, install the two dependencies.